captn3m0/crypto.koans/README.md

 ## Koans:

 1. OpenSSL Basics
+2. Generating Private Keys
+3. Understanding File Formats in Crypto
-2. Curl Basics
+4. Curl Basics
-3. Generating Private Keys and CSRs
+5. CA Certificates and CSRs

+This tries to prevent high-level tools and abstractions to get a better appreciation of how things are under the hood.
+However, while writing real-world crypto code, please use higher level abstractions such as `NaCl`.

 ## Learning Resources:

 A few other links you should give a read while you are going through this:

+### TLS

 -   [Everything you should know about certificates and PKI but are too afraid to ask](https://smallstep.com/blog/everything-pki.html)
 -   [HTTPS in teh real world](https://robertheaton.com/2018/11/28/https-in-the-real-world/)